keybase/book-content/D-docs/08-crypto/01-key-exchange.md

 In terms of generating these EOFs from the application level, the application just calls `Close()` on the `net.Conn`, which signals a cancelation to the other side.
-If a device crashes or goes offline before finishing the protocol, the other side will see a timeout in its `Get()` call, and should propogate an `Error` to any outstanding `Read()` calls on the connection.
+If a device crashes or goes offline before finishing the protocol, the other side will see a timeout in its `Get()` call, and should propagate an `Error` to any outstanding `Read()` calls on the connection.

 ## Glossary